Nonreciprocal Bistability in Coupled Nonlinear Cavity Magnonics: Model and Hamiltonian

 \section{Model and Hamiltonian}

-We consider a coupled nonlinear cavity-magnon system consisting of a parametrically driven cavity (PDC) coupled to a magnonic cavity (MC) embedded a micrometer-sized YIG sphere capable of Kerr magnons (e.g., magnons with Kerr nonlinearity), as shown in Fig.~\ref{fig1}.
-The parametrically driven cavity can be realized by placing a pumping nonlinear element such as a second-order crystal in a cavity.
-The Kerr nonlinearity arises from the magnetocrystallographic anisotropy~\cite{Zhanggq-2019}, which can be well tuned by adjusting the direction of the aligned magnetic field along the crystallographic axis~\cite{Wang-2016,Wangyp-2018}.
-In addition, we here assume that three driving fields with resonant frequency $\omega_d$ are respectively applied to two cavities and the YIG sphere.
+We consider a coupled nonlinear cavity–magnon system consisting of a parametrically driven cavity (PDC) coupled to a magnonic cavity (MC) embedded with a micrometer-sized YIG sphere capable of supporting Kerr magnons (i.e., magnons exhibiting Kerr nonlinearity), as shown in Fig.~\ref{fig1}.
+The parametrically driven cavity can be realized by placing a pumped nonlinear element, such as a second-order nonlinear medium, inside the cavity~\cite{Qiu-2023,Mahboob-2022}. {Experimentally, a YIG sphere with a diameter of approximately $1$ mm is typically employed, which is glued to the inner wall of a three-dimensional cavity at the magnetic-field antinode of the $\mathrm{TE}_{102}$ mode~\cite{Wang-2016}.
+By applying a static magnetic field generated by a superconducting magnet, the YIG sphere can be uniformly magnetized, thereby exciting the uniform Kittel mode with a low damping rate of about $1$ MHz~\cite{Huebl-2013}.
+The bias magnetic field is tunable within the range of $0$ to $1$ T~\cite{Wang-2016}, and its amplitude determines the eigenfrequency of the Kittel mode.
+To achieve a considerable Kerr nonlinearity, the applied magnetic field must be aligned along a particular crystallographic axis of the YIG~\cite{Zhanggq-2019}, which can be well controlled by adjusting the direction of the bias magnetic field~\cite{Wang-2016,Wangyp-2018}.} In addition, we assume that three driving fields with a common resonant frequency $\omega_d$ are applied respectively to the two cavities and to the YIG sphere.
 It should be noted that these external driving fields can be turned on and off at will.
-Taking into account the rotating-wave approximation, the Hamiltonian of the total system at the rotating frame with respect to the frequency $\omega_d$ can be written as (setting $\hbar=1$)
+Considering the rotating-wave approximation, the Hamiltonian of the total system in the rotating frame with respect to frequency $\omega_d$ can be written as (setting $\hbar = 1$)

 where